 - Assisting siblings transition with a new baby

-- Planning for returning to work
+- Planning to return to work after maternity leave

 - Referrals to other professionals like lactation consultants, support groups, and other professionals outside of their scope